Cellulitis is unrelated to cellulite (except etymologically), a "cosmetic" condition featuring dimpling of the skin.

 • Intravenous drug use.
 People who inject illicit drugs have a higher risk of developing cellulitis.

-5. I've found that I can use a drop or two of GRAPEFRUIT or LEMON essential oil on my mother's troublesome cellulitis to decrease it and prevent it.
-She doesn't mind if I do this undiluted, but I've also added a couple drops of either or both to about a tablespoon of Extra Virgin Olive oil (cold pressed).
+5. I've found that I can use a drop or two of Grapefruit or Lemon essential oil on my mother's troublesome cellulitis to decrease it and prevent it.
+I dilute with Extra Virgin Olive oil (cold pressed).
 It took months to see appreciative results, but it didn't get worse and only got better.
 She had it really bad, too.

 6. I found a recipe online for "anti-cellulitis" oil and copied it with what I had from HEO.
-I used MARIGOLD, LEMON, CEDARWOOD, CYPRESS, EUCALYPTUS CITRIODORA, NIAOULI and DALMATIAN SAGE in a base of Hazelnut oil.
+I used Marigold, Lemon, Cedarwood, Cypress, Eucalyptus citriodora, Niaouli and Dalmation Sage in a base of Hazelnut oil.
 I used it 2-3 times daily for about a month, and it worked wonders.